Shift-Cyber/hab-curriculum/lessons/systems-administration/sysadmin-linux-filesystem.md

 ![findi Demo](.rsrc/findi.png)

 How about if you want to search the *content* of a file for a particular string of text?
 For that we can use `grep`.  `grep` is also a very powerful program with many use-cases.
-We can use it to look for the text "ThisIsTheTextToFind" in the file LookHere.txt as follows:
+We can use it to look for the text "Hidden Message" in the file "bigTextFile" as follows:

 ![grep Demo](.rsrc/grep.png)